BIO-RSG/PhytoFit/USERGUIDE.md

 Each point in the time series and bloom fit is the daily (or weekly) spatial average (or median) of data after removal of outliers and points outside the desired range, using the binned chlorophyll-a values.
 Only points with sufficient percent coverage inside the polygon on that day/week are used, within the range of days selected by the user.

-Amplitude: Height of the curve (peak value minus background chlorophyll-a)
+Amplitude<sub>real</sub>: Height of the real data values at t<sub>max</sub> (peak value minus background chlorophyll-a)
-Magnitude: Area under the data points from start to end of the bloom, excluding background chlorophyll-a
+Magnitude<sub>real</sub>: Area under the real data points from start to end of the bloom, excluding background chlorophyll-a

-**AS OF 28 SEP 2020, AMPLITUDE AND MAGNITUDE ARE CALCULATED USING THE FITTED CURVE FOR THE SHIFTED GAUSSIAN, NOT THE REAL VALUES**
+Gaussian fit only:
+Amplitude<sub>fit</sub>: Height of the curve at t<sub>max</sub> (peak value minus background chlorophyll-a)
+Magnitude<sub>fit</sub>: Area under the curve from start to end of the bloom, excluding background chlorophyll-a

 <br><br>